evolvesecurity/ducky-scripts/README.md

 # Misc.

-* The first time the Rubber Ducky is plugged into a OS X system, the _new keyboard discovered_ prompt will appear.
+* The first time the Rubber Ducky is plugged into an OS X system, the _new keyboard discovered_ prompt will appear.

 # Contributing